 This is reinforced by the fact that the Group operates in a sector which has proven resilient even in the most recent crisis - access to data and voice is indeed critical for both business and personal activities, in all scenarios.
-This has been reflected in the Group's performance since the outbreak of the COVID-19 pandemic, which has had no significant impact on the Group achieving its objectives.
+This has been reflected in the Group's performance since the outbreak of the COVID-19 pandemic or the war in Ukraine, which has had no significant impact on the Group achieving its objectives.

-The Directors have prepared forecasts until the end of March 2023 considering the current financial position of the Group and the new debt obtained to acquire Euskaltel, S.A. (see notes 1 and 14), as well as the financial position of the Group.
+The Directors have prepared forecasts until the end of March 2024 considering the current financial position of the Group (see note 14).
 These forecasts include a severe but plausible downside scenarios analysis to test the robustness of its cash flow and liquidity in case of adverse events, including extreme ones, with no further funding through notes programme in the Alternative Fixed Income Market (MARF) as well as through notes programme in the ECP program (Euro-Commercial Paper Programme) registered in Euronext Dublin (see note 14 (d)).